A game for a small number of players (4-8) and occasionally very large fines.

 Tøppen (I’ll call it that for now, since there is some debate over the actual spelling) is played either with cards specific to it, or with a shortened deck.
 It’s most distinguishing feature is the card value order with a normal deck: starting at the top the order is 10, 9, 8, 7, ace, king, queen, jack, 6, 5, 4, 3, 2.
 Normally eight cards more than the number required by the players are in the pack that is dealt (the non-dealt cards being called the drittsekk), and the other cards are put aside; there are no jokers.
 If many players are participating, a drittsekk of 4 may be used (it has been suggested that the drittsekk should be reduced to four before sixes are introduced into play).

 The aim of tøppen is to win the last hand.
 Each player is dealt four cards, two at a time.
-At this point, if a player feels that he has no chance of winning, he may fold ab initio by placing his cards face down on the table, and drink a single fine.
+At this point, if a player feels that they have no chance of winning, they may fold ab initio by placing their cards face down on the table, and drink a single fine.

 As a historical note, tøppen is traditionally played on finger fines (and was started on finger fines), but general practice involves pencil fines.